pkpkpk/cljs-node-io/readme.md

     - should be :append like clojure semantics? "?" hints bool though
   + __line-seq  + test __
   + __xml-seq  + test __
-  + aFile? aync reified file objects
+  + aFile? async reified file objects
     - constructor opt?
     - currently you have sync methods but option for async read/write
     - .aread vs .read methods to distinguish. rather than build based on opts?